Brewers vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will send Alek Manoah (1-5) to the mound for his 12th start this season.
+- The Blue Jays will hand the ball to Kevin Gausman (3-3) for his 12th start of the season.

-- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.
+- He has earned a quality start eight times in 11 starts this season.

-- In 11 starts, Manoah has pitched through or past the fifth inning five times.
-He has a season average of 4.8 frames per outing.
+- Gausman has four starts in a row of five innings or more.

 |Opponent